rule

 Canto 5

-(1) Rahûgana said: 'My respectful obeisances unto you as someone emanated from the embodiment [of Rishabhadeva, see 5.4] of the Original Cause, as someone who by his true self despises all the separateness; my respects for you who as a forsaker of the world, in the form of a friend of the twice-born, has hidden his realization of the eternal.
-(2) You are alike the antidote for someone feverishly distressed by disease, you are alike cool water for someone scorched by the sun, for someone like me, whose vision in this gross body has been bitten by the serpent of pride, are you the elixir of nectar.
-(3) Now, please explain to me, who's burning of curiosity, it again in simple words, so that I may clearly understand the yoga of selfrealization; personal matters not clear in that I will submit to you later.
-(4) That which you've said, o Master of Yoga, concerning that what clearly can be distinguished as a result of fruitive action [the 'fatigue', see 5.10: 21], is in truth inherent to one's performing; it is factually not enough at all for an inquiry into the ultimate reality - your goodness explaining has bewildered my mind in this.'
+(1) Rahūgana said: 'My respectful obeisances unto you who emanated from the embodiment of the Original Cause [Rishabhadeva, see 5.4], unto you who in his self-realization despises all strife and quarrel, unto you who as a forsaker of the world in the form of a brahmin friend has concealed his realization of the eternal truth.
+(2) You are like the medicine for a by fever distressed patient, you are like the cool water for someone scorched by the sun and for someone like me, whose vision in this gross body has been poisoned by the serpent of pride, you are the miracle potion of the gods.
+(3) Now, please explain to me, burning with curiosity, again [in simple words], so that I may clearly understand, your concise speech concerning the yoga of self-realization.
+Personal matters not clear to me I will submit to you later.
+(4) You said, oh Master of Yoga, that what clearly can be distinguished as a result of one's actions [the 'fatigue', see 5.10: 21] is based on someone's behavior and not fit for an inquiry into the ultimate reality [5.11: 1].
+With that explanation your goodness has bewildered my mind.'

 next